 We will now turn to the order of reptiles, which gives the most striking character to the zoology of these islands.
 The species are not numerous, but the numbers of individuals of each species are extraordinarily great.
-There is one small lizard belonging to a South American genus, and two species (and probably more) of the Amblyrhynchus-a genus confined to the Galapagos islands.
-There is one snake which is numerous; it is identical, as I am informed by M. Bibron, with the Psammophis Temminckii from Chile.
-Of sea-turtle I believe there is more than one species; and of tortoises there are, as we shall presently show, two or three species or races.
+There is one small lizard belonging to a South American genus, and two species (and probably more) of the Amblyrhynchus-a genus confined to the Galapagos Islands.
+There is one snake which is numerous; it is identical, as I am informed by M. Bibron, with the Psammophis Temminckii from Chile.1 Of sea-turtle I believe there is more than one species; and of tortoises there are, as we shall presently show, two or three species or races.
 Of toads and frogs there are none: I was surprised at this, considering how well suited for them the temperate and damp upper woods appeared to be.
-It recalled to my mind the remark made by Bory St. Vincent, namely, that none of this family are found on any of the volcanic islands in the great oceans.
+It recalled to my mind the remark made by Bory St. Vincent,2 namely, that none of this family are found on any of the volcanic islands in the great oceans.
 As far as I can ascertain from various works, this seems to hold good throughout the Pacific, and even in the large islands of the Sandwich archipelago.
-Mauritius offers an apparent exception, where I saw the Rana Mascariensis in abundance: this frog is said now to inhabit the Seychelles, Madagascar, and Bourbon; but on the other hand, Du Bois, in his voyage in 1669, states that there were no reptiles in Bourbon except tortoises; and the Officier du Roi asserts that before 1768 it had been attempted, without success, to introduce frogs into Mauritius-1 presume, for the purpose of eating: hence it may be well doubted whether this frog is an aboriginal of these islands. absence of the frog family in the oceanic islands is the more remarkable, when contrasted with the case of lizards, which swarm on most of the smallest islands.
-May this difference not be caused by the greater facility with which the eggs of lizards, protected by calcareous shells, might be transported through salt-water, than could the slimy spawn of frogs?
+Mauritius offers an apparent exception, where I saw the Rana Mascariensis in abundance: this frog is said now to inhabit the Sevchelles, Madagascar, and Bourbon; but on the other hand, Du Bois, in his voyage in 1669, states that there were no reptiles in Bourbon except tortoises; and the Officier du Roi asserts that before 1768 it had been attempted, without success, to twenty-three, or probably to twenty-one.
+Mr. Sclater thinks that one or two of these endemic forms should be ranked rather as varieties than species, which always seemed to me probable.